Logo The Travel Cafe Cape Town

 Best time to go to Zanzibar

-Spring (November - December): Spring will bring short rains in the form of late afternoon showers.
+Spring (November - December): Spring is the second of the island’s two rainy seasons and is known as the time of "short rains”, usually in the form of late afternoon showers.
 The rains are intermittent and not too much of a bother, but we do feel that when choosing to go to a beach destination, dry season would be better, making the period of November to December not our top pick.

 Autumn (April - May): Autumn is the least desirable tome to visit any of the islands, be it Zanzibar, Mafia or Pemba.
-April and May are monsoon season with spectacular storms and long rainy days.
+April and May are monsoon season with spectacular storms and is known as the season of “long rains”.
 The waters are rough and murky, and the beaches wet and windswept.
 Many hotels close altogether during these months to refurbish and upgrade their lodgings for the next season.
 Luckily these long rains coincide with mainland Tanzania as well, which rules out only these two months, and leaving 10 months for a magical Bush + Beach combination.
+Surprisingly, this season is a good time to go diving specifically in the north of Zanzibar because of its wind free days, underwater visibility is great and you have a chance to see more and bigger fish on most dives than the rest of the year in this part of the island.

 View more itineraries to Tanzania